thenativeweb/forcedomain/README.md

 # forcedomain

-forcedomain is a middleware for Connect and Epxpress that redirects any request to a default domain.
+forcedomain is a middleware for Connect and Express that redirects any request to a default domain.

 ## Installation